Jump directly to the page contents

 Chalida Uabumrungjit graduated in film from Thammasat University and film archiving from the University of East Anglia, UK.
 She is one of the founding members of the Thai Short Film and Video Festival and has served as Festival Director since 1997.
 She has been involved in making a number of experimental films and documentaries.
 She was also on the selection committee of AND (Asian Network of Documentary) from 2006-2018.
 From 2013-2022, she was on the Executive Committee of FIAF (International Federation of Film Archives).
 She has served as as the Director of the Film Archive, Thailand since 2019.

 Abigail Mann is a media professional with a passion for storytelling and community development.
-Born in Kaduna, Nigeria, she holds a Bachelor of Arts in Film Production from Bayero University, Kano, affiliated with the University of Jos.
+Born in Kaduna, Nigeria, she holds a Bachelor of Arts in Film Production from National Film Institute Jos in affliction with the university of Jos.
 She is currently pursuing a master’s degree in Film Culture and Archival Studies at the University of Jos in collaboration with Film Institute.

 Funded by: